 “It always seems impossible until it’s done”Nelson Mandela

-In our school 80.1% of students are of ethnic minority backgrounds and for 68.5% English is not their first language.
-We are a very strong department and we help our students using a variety of strategies including parental involvement.
+In our school 80.1% of pupils are of ethnic minority backgrounds and for 68.5% English is not their first language.
+We are a very strong department and we help our pupils using a variety of strategies including parental involvement.

 - Transition learning support

 - Partnership teaching

 - KS4 Intervention